tahmad-matson/core-ui-library/README.md

 ## Maintainers

 This project is maintained by the Matson Inc team.
-If you have any questions or issues, please contact us at support@matson-inc.com.
+If you have any questions or issues, please contact us at tahmad@matson.com.
 ```

-### Summary

-This README provides instructions on how to install the package, use the `Button` component, and includes basic information about contributing and licensing.
-Feel free to customize it further based on the additional components you may have in your library and any other specific details you want to include.